How many women with PMS does it take to change a light bulb?”

 Stress Relieving Herbs

 These are herbs that support the nervous system improving mood, reducing headache, stress, and anxiety, and promoting overall relaxation.
 Passionflower, motherwort, St. John’s wort, milky oats, and kava kava are some of my all time faves.
 These herbs may be used alone or in combination and with the exception of kava (which should be used for short durations only) they may be used throughout the month over an extended period of time, or just prior to and through the premenstrual time.
 Kava should be used only under the supervision of a qualified practitioner as it has been associated with liver disease, and no more than 1 ml twice daily for the week before the menses, and then discontinue.
 Feverfew, though not a nervine and more of an anti-inflammatory, may be especially appropriate when a woman also experiences premenstrual headache, as it has been shown to reduce migraines, especially when used preventively.

-A number of herbs provide general support to the body, improving energy, sugar metabolism, mental functioning, mood, and general health.
-Among these are the adaptogenic herbs Asian ginseng and American ginseng, eleuthero, schisandra, and ashwaganda.
-These can be taken alone or in combination, and for best results should be taken for a minimum of two to three months before significant results are seen.
-Typical dosage ranges are 1 to 2 capsules twice daily or 2 to 4 ml of tincture twice daily.
+Adaptogens including ashwaganda, reishi, holy basil, and schisandra, for example, provide general support to the body, improving energy, sugar metabolism, mental functioning, mood, and general health.
+Among these are the adaptogenic herbs These can be taken alone or in combination, and for best results should be taken for a minimum of two to three months for optimal results.
+Dose depends on the herbs being used.